AledEvansUK/Coursera_Get_and_Clean_Data/CodeBook.md

 "run_analysis.R" - this r script cleans the data by performing these tasks:

-1 - loads 'plyr' package  for use in Step 5 (see points 12 and 13 below)
+1 - loads 'plyr' package  for use in Step 5 (see tasks 12 and 13 below)

 ## step 1 ##